garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

 I used my programming language of choice, [python](https://www.python.org/), with the [matplotlib](http://matplotlib.org/), [numpy](http://www.numpy.org/), and [scipy](https://www.scipy.org/) libraries.

 This post will be interleaving the code and my rationale, so if you're not particularly interested in the code, you can skip over those sections.
 I've done my best to make it a coherent article even without the code.
+The code to create the plots is very verbose, so it's definitely safe to skip that.
 <!--break-->
 This first code block is just setting everything up and importing all the necessary libraries.